krasserm/fairseq-image-captioning/README.md

 MS-COCO images are needed when training with the `--features grid` command line option.
 Image features are then extracted from a fixed 8 x 8 grid on the image.
-When using the `--features obj` command line option image features are extracted from detected objects as described in \[3\].
+When using the `--features obj` command line option image features are extracted from detected objects as described in \[2\].

 Pre-computed features of detected objects (10-100 per image) are available in [this repository](https://github.com/peteanderson80/bottom-up-attention).
-You can also use [this link](https://imagecaption.blob.core.windows.net/imagecaption/trainval.zip) for downloading them directly (22 GB).
+You can also use [this link](https://imagecaption.blob.core.windows.net/imagecaption/trainval.zip) to download them directly (22 GB).
 After downloading, extract the `trainval.zip` file, rename the `trainval` directory to `features` and move it to the `ms-coco` directory.
-The `ms-coco/features` directory should contain 4 `.tsv` files.
+The `ms-coco/features` directory should contain 4 `.tsv` files:

 ```
 ms-coco